naveedabdullah828/AutomationFramework_POM_Selenium_TestNG_ExtentReport/README.md

 ## Please Note
-Add only the TestNG Test annotations (@Test) in the test classes, the other TestNG Test annotations (@Before, @After) should be updated/added in the file called "Parent.java", so that all Test Class can benefit from it.
+Add only the TestNG Test annotations (@Test) in the test classes, the other TestNG Test annotations (@Before, @After) should be updated/added in the file called "TestBase.java", so that all Test Class can benefit from it.